What is the MIT acceptance rate?

 MIT acceptance rate vs. Harvard acceptance rate

-Harvard has a college acceptance rate of 3.19% compared to the MIT acceptance rate of 3.9%.
-So, while Harvard is part of the Ivy League and MIT is not, there is a realistically imperceptible difference in their acceptance rates.
+Harvard has a college acceptance rate of 3.41% compared to the MIT acceptance rate of 4.8%.
+So, while Harvard is part of the Ivy League and MIT is not, they both have extremely selective acceptance rates.
 As an applicant, you should focus more on comparing the offerings of the two schools rather than comparing their college acceptance rates.

 Both MIT admissions and Harvard admissions use a holistic application review process.
 So, don’t put too much emphasis on the MIT acceptance rate and rankings.